szuend/xepocalypse/README.md

 ## Changes

+* Xenon own all sectors except Sol and Getsu Fune.
+* Each non-Sol sector has a Xenon Defense Platform at the start.
-* Disabled gate from Neptung to Brennan's Triumph
+* Disabled the gate from Neptung to Brennan's Triumph.